 "Certain terrorist organisations were wiped out, but in their stead a system of institutionalised terror was implemented which undermined the most basic human, ethical and moral principles and was backed by a doctrine which was also foreign to our national identity."

 1985 - The trial of the junta leaders begins on 22 April.
 On 9 December the leaders are convicted and sentenced to jail.
-Due to pressure from the military and the threat of more violence, they will all be released before serving their full terms.
+Due to pressure from the military and the threat of more violence, they are all released before serving their full terms.

 - Orlando Ramón Agosti is sentenced to 4 ½ years in jail.
 He is released before serving his full sentence.